u8Jj3/basic-csgo-cfg/README.md

 To execute the cfg, open your in-game console and type `exec autoexec`.

 (You can add `+exec autoexec` to your CS:GO launch options to execute automatically the cfg.)

+⚠️ If you launch the autoexec.cfg, your config will be replaced with the new one.
+Take a backup if needed!

 ## Features, Binds
 > Features